PowerLoom/docs/docs/build-with-powerloom/snapshotter-node/full-node/getting-started.md

     powerloom_depoy-pooler-1           | Snapshotter identity check failed on protocol smart contract powerloom_depoy-pooler-1 exited with code 1

 your Snapshotter address is not registered.
-Make you have registered for our [devnet program](https://airtable.com/appr3wKRsn4VoOvpi/pagxxT6QcL0OwGH0e/form) and your burner wallet has been added.
+Make sure you have registered for our [devnet program](https://airtable.com/appr3wKRsn4VoOvpi/pagxxT6QcL0OwGH0e/form) and your burner wallet has been added.

 Refer to our [troubleshooting guide](./troubleshooting.md) if you encounter any other issues with your node.